 Hopefully, we don’t need to remind you that it’s best to stick to water or unsweetened herbal tea and avoid sugary drinks.
 However, if your digestion needs a little more help, you can even mix some water with half a squeezed lemon and drink it when starting your day.
 In this way, you will contribute to the activation of the digestive juices in your intestine, making your body ready to process food and break down unwanted waste.
 And if you can bare the taste, a tablespoon or two of cider vinegar is also a tried and tested shortcut to improved digestion.

 But what if your gut really needs a boost?
-The answer is called Donat Mg, natural mineral water with scientifically proven health benefits.
-It has been used as a natural remedy against slow digestion and constipation for more than 400 years, and not without reason.
-Its secret is in the unique combination of magnesium and sulphate ions.
+The answer is called Donat, natural mineral water with scientifically proven health benefits.
+It has been recognised as one of the best slow digestion remedies and weapons against constipation for more than 400 years, and not without reason.
+Its secret lies in the unique combination of magnesium and sulphate ions.
 Working through a process called osmosis, sulphate ions absorb water from the cells in the intestinal wall, thus significantly increasing the volume of the intestinal content.
 At the same time, the magnesium relaxes the muscles and thus helps to stimulate regular bowel contractions.
 Wanna know more?
-Read all about the health benefits of drinking Donat Mg or learn more about its properties as well as how to drink it properly.
+Read all about the health benefits of drinking Donat or learn more about its properties as well as how to drink it properly.

 When we thoroughly chew every mouthful of food, our mouth produces more saliva, thus kickstarting the digestion of carbohydrates as well as fat digestion already in our mouth.
 Saliva is then mixed with the solid food, helping the stomach to convert it into the liquid mix that can travel smoothly through the intestine.
 Experts even argue that chewing food plays a role in reducing the level of stress, further helping to ease the digestion.